alexdevero/alex-devero-blog/__drafts__/draft--prototypal-inheritance.md

 ## The [[Prototype]] property and prototypal inheritance

 This is one of the things in JavaScript that can seem weird.
 Let's say you want to access some property in an object.
 If that property exists JavaScript will return it.
 In case of a method, it will call that method.
-What if the property you want to access, or method you want to call, doesn't exists on that object?
+What if the property you want to access, or method you want to call, doesn't exist on that object?

 In that case, JavaScript will do something interesting.
 It will take a look at the value of `[[Prototype]]` property.
 If the value is not `null`, it will find the object this property refers to.
 When it finds it, it will take a look if that object contains the property you want to access, or method you want to call.

 If the property exists, JavaScript will return its value.
 If the method exists, JavaScript will call it.
-This, in esence, is what prototypal inheritance is about.
+This, in essence, is what prototypal inheritance is about.
 You can access "stuff" in one object even though you are working with a different object, if that different object inherits from the first object.

 ## The __proto__, Object.setPrototypeOf() and Object.getPrototypeOf()

 The `[[Prototype]]` property is hidden.
 However, there are ways that allow you to change its value.
 The one often used way to change prototype of an object is by using `__proto__`.
 One thing you should remember.
 The `[[Prototype]]` property and `__proto__` are not the same thing.

 The `__proto__` is only a setter and getter for `[[Prototype]]` property.
 It allows you to work `[[Prototype]]` property.
-Another ways to set `[[Prototype]]` is by using `Object.setPrototypeOf()` method.
+Another way to set `[[Prototype]]` is by using `Object.setPrototypeOf()` method.
 This is a more modern setter.
 More modern getter is `Object.getPrototypeOf()` method.

 It is mostly due to overall support by browsers why `__proto__` is more preferred than `Object.setPrototypeOf()`and `Object.getPrototypeOf()`.
 That said, using `__proto__` is deprecated, and not recommended.
 What you should use instead is either `Object.setPrototypeOf()` or `Object.getPrototypeOf()`.